 For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

-Postpartum Depression In Women
+Postpartum Depression in Women

-Postpartum Depression In Women
+Postpartum Depression in Women

-Postpartum depression is a type of depression seen in mothers who have just given birth.
-It is also called postpartum depression (PPT).
-This is all the physical, emotional and behavioral changes seen in women who have just given birth.
+postpartum depressionIt is a type of depression seen in mothers who have just given birth.postpartum depressionAlso called (PPT).
+These are all the physical, emotional and behavioral changes seen in women who have just given birth.
 With the birth of the baby, the mother may experience stress and mistake it for depression.
-When diagnosing postpartum depression depends not only on the relationship between childbirth and the symptoms observed, but also on the severity of the depression and the duration of the symptoms.
+Diagnosing postpartum depression depends not only on the relationship between birth and observed symptoms, but also on the severity of depression and the duration of symptoms.

 What is Postpartum Depression?